skandragon/ldap-testing-db/README.md

 |cn=AllUsers,ou=Groups,dc=example,dc=com|AllUsers|user1, user2, user3, user4, user5|
 |cn=OneTwo,ou=Groups,dc=example,dc=com|OneTwo|user1, user2|
 |cn=Administrators,ou=Groups,dc=example,dc=com|Administrators|user2, user4|

+There are also 20 groups called LongGroupList01 through LongGroupList20 which only user6 is part of.
+This is to make sure that a large group list can be returned, and if rendered to JSON, won't be truncated in some storage.

 Each user will see a `memberOf` attribute (which must be explicitly queried for) in the user record.